"And a lot is possible with us," Studio Null on prioritizing functionality and user experience.

 Meet Studio Null, a digital studio led by Nigerian duo Isaac Fayemi and Seyi.
 They prioritize functionality and user experience, yet their work is celebrated for its clean and beautiful aesthetics.
 Since launching, they've contributed to projects like Afrotype, Korty, and PayStack.
 In this article, Isaac and Seyi share insights into the studio's beginnings, their creative process, and what to expect from them in the future.

-13 APRIL, 2024
+13 AUGUST, 2024

 The Journey